tung-dang/raycast-monorepo-manager/README.md

 ## Introduction about Raycast Monorepo

 This Raycast Monorepo is an extension which is installed in [Raycast](https://www.raycast.com/).
+The extension helps you to:

+- Open project folder quickly
+- If the project is a Yarn/Npm monorepo, it can list all packages inside the monorepo, filter and open a single package quickly.
+Each package can has some metadata (such as team information, Jira project url...) and you can quick view these metadata.

 ### Workspace List view